biggstd/ChemMD/README.md

 #TODO: Implement me.
 ```

-*Open a bash shell within the container:*
+*To open a bash shell within the container:*

 ```bash
 docker exec -it ChemMD bash
 ```

-*Stop and delete the container:*
+*To stop and delete the container:*

 ```bash
 docker stop ChemMD && docker rm ChemMD